AI Search Trends to Watch in 2026 (What Actually Matters)

 In 2026, AI search will be embedded into:

 AI agents, autonomous entities acting on behalf of users, are increasingly embedded in these workflows, performing complex tasks beyond simple information retrieval.
+As a result, seo workflows are evolving to incorporate AI-driven processes and automation, streamlining content creation and optimization while maintaining quality through human oversight.
 The rise of agentic AI search agents now accounts for approximately 33% of organic search activity.

 Search becomes invisible, always available, always contextual.